Manu098vm/Sys-EncounterBot.NET/wiki/LGPE-Stationary,-Trades,-Gifts,-Fossils-and-Go-transfers.md

-# Quick Guide for Stationary, Gifts, Trades Hunting
+# Quick Guide for Stationary, Trades, Gifts, Fossils and Go transfers

 ## Game Setup
 Go in front of the Pokémon you want to hunt and save the game.